aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/index.md

 path: "/experience"
 ---

-Currently I’m working as a **Full-Stack Web Developer** with **.NET Core, NodeJS, React, Redux, Redux saga, Typescript, ES7, Bootstrap 4.0** technologies.
-Interested in Blockchain methodologies, Etherium, ICON projects.
+Currently I’m working as a **Full-Stack Web Developer** with <a href="#stack">these technologies</a>.
+I am also interested in Blockchain methodologies, Etherium, ICON, TRON projects.
 Following the news, trying them out by developing some of the demo projects.<br />

 <h2>Contents</h2>
 <ul>